 Cottage cheese

 Whole foods that are high in protein and low in carbohydrates make excellent evening snacks.
-This is because protein takes longer than carbohydrates to digest, meaning it can keep you feeling satisfied until breakfast.
+This is because protein takes longer to digest than carbohydrates, meaning it can keep you feeling satisfied until breakfast.

 This makes cottage cheese a great before-bed snack.
-Low-fat varieties made from 1% milk can contain only 163 calories per cup, while still packing a whopping 28g of protein – which is over half of the recommended daily amount.
+Low-fat varieties made from 1% milk can pack a whopping 14g of protein.

 Research also suggests that eating 30g of protein half an hour before bed could boost muscle growth and metabolic rate throughout the night – meaning that it may even contribute to how efficiently you burn calories while at rest.

-Cottage cheese can be a little plain on its own, so why not combine it with a sprinkling of berries, a sliced banana, and/or nuts?
+Cottage cheese can be a little plain on its own, so why not combine it with a sprinkling of berries, a sliced banana, and/or a helping of nuts?
 This article from Simple Nourished Living has more suggestions on creative ways to eat it.

 3. Kiwis